gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ### Product requirements

-Those are the requirements coming from engineering, product, and cloud teams:
+Those are the requirements coming from engineering, product, and Cloud teams:

-1. Phased rollout for our tenants.
+1. Phased rollout for Cloud tenants.
 We should be able to control the agent version per-tenant.

-2. Bucketed rollout that tenants have control over.
+2. Bucketed rollout that customers have control over.
    - Control the bucket update day
    - Control the bucket update hour
    - Ability to pause a rollout

-3. Customers should be able to run "apt-get update" without updating Teleport.
+3. Customers should be able to run "apt-get upgrade" without updating Teleport.

-   Installation from a package manager should be possible, but the version should be controlled by Teleport.
+   Installation from a package manager should be possible, but the version should still be controlled by Teleport.

 4. Self-managed updates should be a first class citizen.
 Teleport must advertise the desired agent and client version.

-5. Self-hosted customers should be supported, for example, customers whose their own internal customer is running a Teleport agent.
+5. Self-hosted customers should be supported, for example, customers whose own internal customer is running a Teleport agent.

-6. Upgrading a leaf cluster is out-of-scope.
+6. Upgrading leaf clusters is out-of-scope.

 7. Rolling back after a broken update should be supported.
-Roll forward get's you 99.9%, we need rollback for 99.99%.
+Roll forward gets you 99.9%, we need rollback for 99.99%.

 8. We should have high quality metrics that report the version they are running and if they are running automatic updates.
-For users and us.
+For both users and us.

 9. Best effort should be made so automatic updates should be applied in a way that sessions are not terminated.
 (Currently only supported for SSH)